EricPascolo/CHECK/README.md

- Check is a flexible and easy to use software to have a faster snapshot of Performance and Status of HPC Cluster.
-The software is compososed by two directory/repository, this one **CHECK** that contain the executable and all infrastructure python library and **CHECKTEST** that contain the description of architectures and  test recipes.
-Check can be used via shell,parallel shell and via scheduler, if a parallel shared file system is not installed, CHECK can be distrubute on all cluster node and call from the Master node.
-A CheckTest is a little python class based on checktest template, so extend the code is very easy, it be enough add a python class in checktest directiory using CHECK plugin policy and at runtime your new test it will be available.
-The software is callable to command line and through lunch string you can redefine on the fly almost all paramenter conteined in etc conf file.
+ Check is a flexible and easy to use software to have a status of Performance and Heath of HPC Cluster.
+The software is compososed by two directory/repository, **CHECK** contains the executable and all python libray infrastructure and **CHECKTEST** contains the description of architectures and test recipes.
+Check can be used via shell,parallel shell and via scheduler; if a parallel shared file system is not installed, **CHECK** can be distrubuted on all cluster node and is callable from the Master node.
+A **CHECKTEST** is a little python class based on *check_test_template*, so extend the code is very easy, it be enough add a python class in checktest directiory using **CHECKTEST** policy and at runtime your new test it will be available.
+The software is callable to command line and through lunch string it is possible redefine on the fly almost all paramenter conteined in configuration file.

 ***

 ## CHECK

 ### 0. *Environment setup*
-CHECK not require a formal installation.
-You can download wherever you want and use *source command* to load environment from setup_check.sh.
+**CHECK** not require a formal installation.
+You can download wherever you want the repository and use *source command* to load environment from setup_check.sh.
 You find setup file in **check/bin** :

     source check/bin/setup_check.sh

-After the environment was loaded, you find **check** command in your $PATH and the in the $CHECK_HOME variable you find the check directory path.
+After the environment was loaded, you find **CHECK** command in your $PATH and in the $CHECK_HOME variable you find check directory path;
-Check setup moreover add CHECK_HOME path to PYTHONPATH so attention please when you use CHECK with other module or python package.
+**CHECK** setup moreover add CHECK_HOME path to PYTHONPATH, so attention please when you use CHECK with other module or python package.

 ### 1. *Command line*
-Check is calleble only from commandline(CL), before launch remind to edit configuration file in *etc* (see next guide section).
+**CHECK** is callable only from commandline(CL), at the moment GUI is not implmented.
+Please, before launch remind to edit configuration file in *etc* (see next section).
 To see all CL flags use **--help** flag: